hlrs-fcg/spada_fcg_fork/irspec/spatial.md

         completion w = foreach k, x in [0:K, receive(westwards)] {
             local_result[k] -= x;
         }
-        // Writing to the same array from multiple streams concurrently
+        // Writing to the same array from multiple foreach blocks concurrently
         // is considered a data race.
         // Hence, we need to run one after the other. after (w) {